Resolve common issues with your APIs.

 hostnamecommand) not resolving properly to an IP address.
 This triggers a known bug in some versions of Java, or possibly Linux kernel, which causes

 For more information about this bug, see the question Java DNS resolution hangs forever in StackOverflow.

 You can fix this issue using the following methods:

 - Use the following option on the Java command line when you start API Server:java -Djava.net.preferIPv4Stack=true ...

 - Put the host name (as determined by thehostnamecommand) in the/etc/hostsfile, for example:127.0.0.1 localhost ip-12-34-56-78::1 localhost ip-12-34-56-78

 If your machine does not have a fixed IP address, these methods are not a long-term solution.

-There are many available methods to resolving this issue, some of which require expertise in Unix networking.
+Use one of the available methods to resolving this issue.
+Some methods require expertise in Unix networking.

 Monitor API Server Availability